Kashmir Great Lakes Trek

 - Anything that we have not mentioned avobe.

-- The trek cost is not inclusive of meals bought during the journey on 1st day and last day. ( Food starts from dinner at base camp on day first till last day lunch ).
+- The trek cost is not inclusive of meals bought during the journey on 1st day and last day. ( Food starts from dinner at base camp on day first till last day tea, coffee ).

 - Mules or porter charges to carry private baggage (Offload Charges for bag 360 per day, per bag.
 Note: bag weight should not be more than 11 kg.

 By Air:- Most air carriers such as Indian Airlines (www.
 Indian airlines.nic.in) Jet Airways (www.jetairways.com ) have regular flights to Srinagar.
 Getting to Srinagar by flight from New Delhi is considered the most conceivable.